Evolutionary network games: equilibria from imitation and best-response dynamics: Extension: Higher heterogeneity of the network

 Carrying out the summation over $k$ in the first term (which results again in $1-\Theta$), and relabeling $k'$ as $k$ we are left with

 Finally, introducing the new variable

 we arrive at:

-{\bf Remark 14:} While is it difficult to solve eq.\ (\ref{eq.SC_PI_h_sol}) in a self-consistent way, qualitative insights can be gained by defining $\alpha_c=c/\Theta_2$.
-For $\alpha<\alpha_c$ the stable equilibrium is $\Theta=0$, whereas, for $\alpha>\alpha_c$ the attractor becomes $\Theta=1$.
-The transition between the two regimes lies at $\alpha=\alpha_c$.
+{\bf Remark 14:} While is it difficult to solve eq.\ (\ref{eq.SC_PI_h_sol}) in a self-consistent way, qualitative insights can be gained by defining $\alpha_c(t)=c/\Theta_2(t)$, and by rewriting eq.\ (\ref{eq.SC_PI_h_sol}) as $\dot{\Theta}(t)\simeq \alpha/\alpha_c(t)-1$ (the term $(1-\Theta)\Theta\ge0$ always and thus can be discarded).
+Now, starting from the beginning of the game at $t=0$, the initial conditions $\{\rho_{k}(0)\}$ univocally determine the value of $\Theta_2(0)$ and thus of $\alpha_c(0)$.
+For $\alpha<\alpha_c(0)$, $\dot{\Theta}(0)<0$ and $\rho$ decreases.
+Because of this, in the next time step $t=1$ we have on average that $\Theta_2(1)<\Theta_2(0)$, meaning $\alpha_c(1)>\alpha_c(0)>\alpha$: $\dot{\Theta}(1)<0$ again and $\rho$ keeps decreasing.
+By iterating such a reasoning, we conclude that in this case the stable equilibrium is $\Theta=0$.
+Symmetrically, for $\alpha>\alpha_c(0)$ the attractor becomes $\Theta=1$, and the transition between the two regimes lies at $\alpha\equiv\alpha_c(0)$.
 Note that $\Theta_2$ is basically the second momentum of the degree distribution, where each degree $k$ is weighted with the density $\rho_k$.
-Recalling that $\langle k^2\rangle$ {may diverge for highly heterogeneous networks (for instance, it diverges for scale-free networks with $\gamma<3$)}, and that for the coordination game cooperation is more favorable for players with many neighbors (hence $\rho_k\simeq1$ for high $k$), we immediately see that in these cases $\Theta_2$ diverges as well (as the divergence is given by nodes with high degree).
-Thus, while the product $\alpha_c\Theta_2$ remains finite (and equal to $c$), $\alpha_c\rightarrow0$ to compensate for the divergence of $\Theta_2$ (Figure \ref{fig.SC_PI_k2}).
+Recalling that $\bar{k^2}$ may diverge for highly heterogeneous networks (for instance, it diverges for scale-free networks with $\gamma<3$), and that for the coordination game cooperation is more favorable for players with many neighbors (hence $\rho_k\simeq1$ for high $k$), we immediately see that in these cases $\Theta_2$ diverges as well (as the divergence is given by nodes with high degree).
+Thus, while at the transition point the product $\alpha_c\Theta_2$ remains finite (and equal to $c$), $\alpha_c\rightarrow0$ to compensate for the divergence of $\Theta_2$ (Figure \ref{fig.SC_PI_k2}).
 We can conclude that, in networks with broad $P(k)$ and in the limit $n\rightarrow\infty$, cooperation emerges also when the incentive to cooperate ($\alpha$) vanishes.
 This is likely to be related to the fact that as the system size goes to infinity, so does the number of neighbors of the largest degree nodes.
 This drives hubs to cooperate, thus triggering a non-zero level of global cooperation.
-However, if the network is homogeneous, neither $\langle k^2\rangle$ nor $\Theta_2$ diverge, so that $\alpha_c$ remains finite and the fully defective state appears also in the limit $n\rightarrow\infty$.
+However, if the network is homogeneous, neither $\bar{k^2}$ nor $\Theta_2$ diverge, so that $\alpha_c$ remains finite and the fully defective state appears also in the limit $n\rightarrow\infty$.